Trump gains weight, now considered obese

 - Mike O'Brien is fourth Seattle City Council incumbent who won't run for re-election

-Conley says Trump’s liver, kidney and thyroid functions are all normal and so are his electrolytes and blood counts.
+Conley said routine lab tests were performed and Trump’s liver, kidney and thyroid functions are all normal as were his electrolytes and blood counts.
+An electrocardiogram, a test that measures electrical activity generated by the heart as it beats, remained unchanged from last year.

+Trump went to Walter Reed National Military Medical Center last week for his second periodic physical, which lasted about four hours.
+During his exam, he received a flu shot and an inoculation to help prevent shingles, a viral infection that causes a painful rash.

+“I performed and supervised the evaluation with a panel of 11 different board-certified specialists,” Conley wrote in a memorandum to the White House.
+“He did not undergo any procedures requiring sedation or anesthesia.”